Hamburger02Pro/BG-Study-Path/README.md

 # BG-Study-Path
 This is a repository used for storing learning records and personal diaries.
-This library was established on August 26, 2026 for study and testing functions of GitHub and Python Learning purposes.
+This library was established on August 26, 2026 for study and test functions of GitHub , also has Python's Learning purposes.